fegyi001/mangol/README.md

 ## Configuring the component

-You can further configure your Mangol component by creating a variable of type MangolConfig and add this property as a input for yor mangol component like this:
+You can further configure your Mangol component by creating a variable of type <b>MangolConfig</b> and add this property as an input for yor mangol component like this:

 ```typescript
 import { Component, OnInit } from '@angular/core';